xiaoyunxxy/IB-RAR/README.md

 # IB-RAR
-This is the repo for our work entitiled 'IB-RAR: Information Bottleneck as Regularizer for Adversarial Robustness'.
+This is the repo for our work entitiled `IB-RAR: Information Bottleneck as Regularizer for Adversarial Robustness`.

 ## Environment
 ```bash